 In late pregnancy, the pregnant dog's demand for calcium begins to increase with the fetal demand and mammary gland development.
 The parathyroid gland requests calcium from the bone to supplement calcium levels as is needed.
 This demand for calcium spikes at whelping and lactation and continues to increase, peaking when the puppies are two weeks of age.

-POST-WHELPINGPost-whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
-I give the same bone supplements used for fast-growing puppies.
-Doc Roy's®Healthy Bones has two parts calcium to one part phosphorus, which is needed for effective absorption.
-Giving only calcium will make the problem worse - you must balance 2:1 calcium with phosphorus.
-This formula also includes Vitamin D to help with absorption and Vitamins A & C to help get the calcium out of the bone.
+Post-WhelpingPost-whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
+Breeder's Edge® Oral Cal Plus Powder contains calcium, magnesium, phosphorous and vitamin D3.
+Giving only calcium will make the problem worse - you must balance calcium with phosphorus.
+This formula also includes vitamin D to help with absorption and vitamin C to help get the calcium out of the bone.
 All of these nutrients are good for the nursing dog, and along with the puppy food the nursing mom is on, it will help ease the problems and bone loss.

-FAST-GROWING PUPPIESLarge-boned and fast-growing puppies will commonly have calcium problems, as well.
+Fast- Growing PuppiesLarge-boned and fast-growing puppies will commonly have calcium problems, as well.
 Because they will build bone frame faster than they store up calcium, it results in bone-growth issues such as crocked bowed legs and other joint problems.
-The solution is to supplement calcium at weaning through the growth period with a bone supplement.
+The solution is to supplement calcium such as Doc Roy's®Healthy Bones at weaning through the growth period with a bone supplement.
 With the extra boost of nutrients, you can give your dog a frame he can stand on for a lifetime.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.